What Happens If You Fail a Drug Test

 So, what happens if you fail a drug test?
 There are many adverse repercussions for someone who fails a drug-screening test.
 These include:

-• Be kicked off a sports team.
+• Being kicked off a sports team.
 When athletes are found with drugs or steroids in their system they are usually suspended for a certain time period.
 Some may be referred to a treatment program.
-High school athletes may be kicked off a team due to drug-related offense or failed drug test.
+High school athletes may be kicked off a team due to drug-related offense or a failed drug test.

 • Loss of benefits.
 Some states have firm policies in place to deny benefits to those who fail their drug test.
 This can include unemployment, disability, or worker’s comp benefits.
 These policies vary by state.